We would love to have something like this. I would give my arm for this.

 We conducted numerous interviews to gain a deep understanding in user researchers and Design Thinking practitioners' workflows.

-We mapped out the stages they go through and the tasks they do in each stage.
+We mapped out the stages they go through and the tasks they perform at each stage.

 Where’s the tool for synthesizing qualitative data?